MSDEVMTL/GlobalAzureBootcamp-2019/Lab0/README.md

 # Lab 0 - What you will need before the bootcamp

 To get the best of the Global Azure bootcamp 2019, we **strongly** suggest that you prepare your station with all the required software.
-Nothing complicated and all the tools that we are going to use during the bootcamp supports macOS, Linux, and Windows - so you can hit the ground running, no matter the platform.
+Nothing is complicated and all the tools that we are going to use during the bootcamp support macOS, Linux, and Windows - so you can hit the ground running, no matter the platform.

 # .NET Core